Bobby Colomby

-Robert Wayne Colomby (born 20 December 1944) is a jazz-rock fusion drummer, record producer and television presenter.
+Robert Wayne Colomby (born December 20, 1944) is a jazz-fusion drummer, record producer and television presenter.
 He is best known as an original member of the group Blood, Sweat & Tears, which he co-founded in 1967.
 He has also played with many other musical artists.

 Early life and family

 Colomby was born in Manhattan, New York City.
 He graduated from City College of New York with a degree in Psychology.
 He is a self-taught musician.
 His elder brother, Harry Colomby, was the manager of jazz musician Thelonious Monk.

 Career

 Early in his career Colomby played drums with folk musicians such as Odetta and Eric Andersen.
 Colomby then connected with Steve Katz and Al Kooper, former members of The Blues Project, soon after the breakup of that group.
 This led directly to the formation of Blood, Sweat & Tears in September 1967.